shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/01-prepare-data-with-power-query-in-power-bi-desktop.md

 	![Picture 21](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image(12).png)

-	In this lab you’ll connect to the SQL Server database by using **localhost**.
+	> **Note**: In this lab you’ll connect to the SQL Server database by using **localhost**.
 This isn’t a recommended practice when creating your own solutions.
 It’s because gateway data sources cannot resolve **localhost**.

 3. Click **OK**.